-Mat Jam, which took place March 9 at Reynolds Coliseum, was a long, all-day affair in which the AGC and the Southern Conference both held their wrestling championships.
+Mat Jam. which took place March 9 at Reynolds Coliseum, was a long, all-day affair in which the ACC and the Southern Conference both held their wrestling championships.

 With as many as four matches going on at the same time, the day was full to the brim of action.
-When the mats were finally cleared and the points were tallied, one thing was clear - N.C.
-State had won its 12th ACC championship and its first back-to-back title since the Wolfpack won four straight from 1988 to 1991.
+When the mass were finally cleared and the points were tallied, one thing was clear - N.C.
+State had won its 12th AGC championship and its first back-to-back title since the Wolfpack won four straight from 1988 to 1991.

-"This was very rewarding, especially with the way we started out the season," said head coach Bob Guzzo.
-"We really struggled, and guys made some changes in the weights that they were at.
+"This was very rewarding, especially with the was started out the season," said head coach Bob Guzzo.
+We really struggled, and gws made some changes in the weights that they were at.
 It's a relatively young team, and we were very inconsistent at times, but they really pulled it together at the end of the year, and that's what counts.
-This team deserves a great deal of credit."
+This team deserves a great deal of reedit."

 The tournament was still up in the air when the 174-pound championship match took place between Dustin Kawa of State and Mark Canty of North Carolina.
-State was leading the Tar Heels 77-69.5 when the match took place.
-The two wrestlers were locked at 2-2 heading into the third round, but an escape by Kawa put him up by one.
-Kawa wrestled Canty even the rest of the match for a 3-2 victory, which clinched the championship for the Pack.
+State was leading the Tar Heela 77-69.5 when the match took place.
+The two wreatlers were locked at 2-2 heading into the third round, but an escape by Kawa put him up by one.
+Kawa wreatled Canty even the rest of the match for a 3-2 victory, which clinched the championship for the Park.

-"It was quite a tribute to all the guys on the team, even the kids who didn't start," said Guzzo.
-"They worked hard, and they helped push the other guys.
+The was quite a tribute to all the guys on the team, even the kids who didn't start." said Guzzo.
+They worked hard, and they helped push the other guys.
 As a coach, this is a very rewarding experience to see how these young men have grown and come along.
-Everyone pulled together at the right time.
-This is very rewarding for me personally, and I know it is for and Ngozi Collins linished third at heavyweight.
+Everyone, pulled together at the right time.
+This is very rewarding for me personally, and I know it is for the team."

+Not only did Kawa and the team win, but the Pack placed four other individuals on the podiium in first place: George Cintron at 125 pounds, Jake Ciamoni at 149 pounds.
+Pierre Pyor at 165 pounds and Jason Gore at 197, pounds.
+Dave Miller took second at 157 pounds. and Ngozi Collins finished third at heavyweight.
 The Pack ended the tournament with 83 points followed by Carolina with 72.5.
 Virginia with 66.
 Maryland with 49.5 and Duke with 36.5.

-Not only did Kawa and the team win, but the Pack placed four other individuals on the podium in first place: George Cintron at 125 pounds, Jake Giamoni at 149 pounds, Pierre Pryor at 165 pounds and Jason Gore at 197 pounds.
-Dave Miller took second at 157 pounds.